chapinhall/empec/README.md

 * PERSON (included under "ANNUAL SOCIAL & ECONOMIC SUPPLEMENT (ASEC)")
 	- INCOME: INCTOT, INCWAGE, INCUNEMP
 	- POVERTY: POVERTY

-Be sure to download the DDI file which has documentation of fields in this pull.
-To do so, click on the "DDI" link, and right-click to "Save As" this file to the "input/" subfolder within the repository.

 ## Poverty Guidelines data